Governance

 Council

-Council is the governing body of the Inn; made up of all the Benchers of the Inn.
-Council meetings are usually held ten times a year.
+Council is the governing body of the Inn, made up of all the Benchers of the Inn.
+Council meetings are usually held eight times a year.
 Council is responsible for the oversight of the Inn’s functions and the election of new Benchers.
 The detailed oversight is carried out by the Inn’s Standing Committees.

-Standing Orders is the document by which rules and guidance is stated in relation to the administration of the Society.
+The Articles and Standing Orders state the rules and guidance in relation to the administration of the Society.

-Members of the Inn may request a copy from Liz Carter, EA to the Under Treasurer or locate a copy in the Library.
+Members of the Inn may request a copy from the Committee Officer, or locate a copy in the Library.

 Bar Representation